Special characters like © ® ™ and others often need to be inserted into content.

-This tutorial will show you how to insert custom characters and symbols into your pages and posts.
+This tutorial explains how to insert custom symbols and characters into your posts.

 (Special Character button – WordPress Content Editor)

-Select the item you would like to use from the Special character popup window to add it to your text …
+Click on the symbol you want to use from the Special character pop-up window to insert it into your post or page …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding a combination of characters in the web page that the web browser then interprets as special symbols.
+They are created by typing or adding a combination of characters in the website page that your browser then interprets as special symbols.

-Some examples of popular HTML characters are shown below:
+Some commonly-used HTML character entities are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for references useful resources about special characters and symbols.
+- See further below for links to useful resources additional resources about custom characters and symbols.

-Text smilies are created by typing two or more punctuation marks.
+Text smileys are created by typing two or more punctuation marks.
 For example:

-By default, WordPress automatically converts text smilies to graphic images.
+By default, WordPress automatically converts text smileys to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.